 Day 1: Arrival in Romania (2h driving time)

 Arrival in Bucharest where we meet the English speaking guide at the airport.
 Transfer to Sinaia or Bușteni.
-Our trip begins in Prahova Valley.
+Our trip begins in the Prahova Valley.
 Dinner and a short introduction into the theme of our trip.
-Overnight accommodation in a nice pension in Prahova Valley.
+Overnight accommodation in a nice guest house in the Prahova Valley.

-Day 2: Bucegi Plateau – the Babele and Sphinx rock formations (walking time – 2h)
+Day 2: The Bucegi Plateau – the Babele and Sphinx rock formations (walking time – 2h)

 Day 3: Bucegi Mountains (walking time – 5h)

 Breakfast at the monastery.
-Today, we get familiar with Bucegi Mountains, the highest mountains in the Southern Carpathians group.
-Our destination is Bran where we find the so-called Dracula’s Castle.
-Dinner and overnight stay in a pension close to the castle.
+Today, we get familiar with the Bucegi Mountains, the highest mountains in the Southern Carpathians group.
+Our destination is Bran, where we find the so-called Dracula’s Castle.
+Dinner and overnight stay in a guest house close to the castle.

 Day 4: Dracula’s Castle and Brașov (2h drive)

 Today, we take a one-day trip to Brașov.
 First, we visit Dracula’s Castle in Bran.
 The museum is located on the border between Transylvania and Wallachia.
 This castle is known as the homestead of Vlad Țepeș (Vlad the Impaler) and is the most visited attraction in Romania.
 The writer Bram Stoker brought the fame of the Dracula myth in our country at the beginning of the 20th century.
 Afterwards, we drive to Brașov.
-We visit the most important cultural sightseeing points like the Black Church, the Weaver Bastion, the White and the Black Tower, the First Romanian School, the Town Hall Square.
+We visit the most important cultural sightseeing spots like the Black Church, the Weavers’ Bastion, the White Tower and the Black Tower, the First Romanian School, and the Town Hall Square.
 Free afternoon in the beautiful city of the Carpathian Arch.
-Drive back to the pension.
+Drive back to the guest house.

 Day 5: The Villages in the Carpathian Arch (walking time – 4h)

 Today, we get the chance to see the simple and natural life of the peasants who live in the villages in the Carpathian Arch.
 During our journey we visit the scattered villages of Peștera and Măgura.
 In this area, time seems to have stopped 100 years ago.
-The people live in total harmony with the nature.
+The people live in total harmony with nature.
 We’re invited for lunch at one of the local families.
-On our way back we can explore some caves populated with bats.
-Overnight stay at the pension.
+On our way back we can explore some caves inhabited by bats.
+Overnight stay at the guest house.

 Day 6 and day 7: The Natural Reservation Piatra Craiului (walking time – 5h)

-After breakfast, we head towards the Natural Reservation Piatra Craiului.
+After breakfast, we head towards the Piatra Craiului Natural Reservation.
 On our way, we pass through the spectacular Zărnești Gorge.
 In the reservation we can see kingfishers and rare plants – the living marks of the Ice Age.
 Another important feature of this reservation is the fact that it has the largest number of brown bears in Romania.
-“The Large Carnivores Project” – a study about bears, wolves and lynxes in the Carpathians – still takes place here (this project was sponsored by the EU until a few of years ago).
+‘The Large Carnivores Project’ – a study about bears, wolves and lynxes in the Carpathians – still takes place here (this project was sponsored by the EU until a few of years ago).
 Next, we head towards the hidden Curmătura cabin (1470 m).
 On our way, we can also visit a sheep farm where the secrets of the cheese making process will be revealed.
 Cheese tasting on the farm.
-Overnight stay in a rustic pension.
+Overnight stay in a rustic guest house.